ipf/Vertretungsplan/Readme.md

 Extbase is cool!
 Really.
 But it would nowadays be the total overkill for this small Extension, so I decided to do it in the oldschool piBase way.

+## Development

+The development and sourcecode management is done with git.
+Feel free to clone this Extension or to send me pull requests.
+The repository can be found [here](https://github.com/ipf/Vertretungsplan).

 ## Todo

 * Awareness of year-changes